core-wg/href/draft-ietf-core-href.md

 `discard` defaults to `true`).

 <aside markdown="1">
-The structure of a CRI is visualized using the somewhat limited means of a railroad diagram below.
+The structure of a CRI reference is visualized using the somewhat limited means of a railroad diagram below.

 ~~~ railroad-utf8